emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 ### Mathematical entities
-The class `mathematical_entities` represents fundamental elements of mathematical expressions, like numbers, variables, unknowns and equations.
+The class `mathematical_entity` represents fundamental elements of mathematical expressions, like numbers, variables, unknowns and equations.
 Mathematical entities are pure mathematical and have no physical unit.